 olympics and cyber attacks

-The Olympic Games have arrived, and they’ve brought their customary buzz and anticipation.
-Hackers love buzz and excitement, they hide behind it and use it to trick the unsuspecting.
+Here’s the thing though.
+Hackers love buzz and excitement – they hide behind it and use it to trick the unsuspecting.
 Everybody from the event organisers to Mums and Dads searching for Olympic news on the internet are at risk, so it pays to be diligent and aware of the risks hackers pose when big events such as the Olympics are on.

 According to this article, the Olympics have become a favourite target of Russian hackers since 2016, when Russian athletes were suspended from participating due to an elaborate doping scheme.
 They’ve leaked medical records of Olympic stars.
 They’ve shut down online ticketing.
 Someone even created a network worm called ‘Olympic Destroyer’, which propagated through networks and stole passwords during the 2018 winter Olympics.